Skip to content

 Most people who are infected with monkeypox do not require specific medical treatments.
 Some patients may experience nausea and vomiting which can lead to dehydration.
 This may require treatment with intravenous fluids in a hospital setting.
 Several other prescription medications, including brincidofovir, cidofovir, and vaccinia immune globulin, have also been studied as potential treatments for monkeypox, although research on the safety and efficacy of these drugs is limited.

 Tell your doctor if you developed any side effects while taking TPOXX®.
-Additionally, if you have questions about unexpected or adverse reactions to TPOXX®, or you take the wrong dose, you or your doctor can get guidance from Poison Control.
-Get an immediate personalized recommendation online or call 1-800-222-1222.
-Both options are free, confidential, and available 24 hours a day.
+Additionally, if you have questions about unexpected or adverse reactions to TPOXX®, or you take the wrong dose, you or your doctor can use the webPOISONCONTROL online tool to get immediate help, or call your poison center at 1-800-222-1222.
+Whether online or by phone, expert guidance is always free, confidential, and available 24 hours a day.

 References